aryangarg794/TD-Learning/README.md

 ## TD learning implementation

 This repo implements Q-learning, SARSA and Expected SARSA on the cliffwalking reinforcement learning problem.
+Also includes Double-Q-Learning.

 -------------------